 9. Summative testing

 Remember the hazard-related scenarios identified in step five above?
 The purpose of summative testing is to make sure a person can operate your device safely in those specific scenarios.
 The FDA expects you to test about 15 primary users under very specific conditions.
 Keep in mind that if both doctors and nurses are considered primary users, you’ll need to conduct testing with 30 people (15 doctors + 15 nurses).

 Your Usability Engineering File is the best way to organize your human factors design effort.
-You already have to do it, so following our advice will make it more effective.
+You already have to do it, but following the advice laid out above will make it more effective.

-If so, we can help.
-Contact us to discuss your user needs’ challenges and learn more about how we can help deliver to your customers a great user experience.
+We can help.
+Contact us to discuss your user needs challenges and learn more about how we can help deliver a great user experience for your customers.